You can view our best practices video here.

 Our customers want to get feedback from their target users so you should approach each test from the point of view of their customer.
 You should never mention UserTesting or show your dashboard during a recording.

 After you accept a test from your dashboard, you have 15 minutes to start recording.
-If you do not start recording within this time period, the test will be released so another tester can complete it.
+If you do not start recording within this time period, the test will be released so another participant can complete it.

 As a tester, you are never required to provide your personal information or to use your credit card to purchase anything when doing tests for UserTesting.
 You can decline any test that becomes available to you.
 By accepting a test, you are confirming that you meet all of the stated requirements of that test.
 If you have determined that you do not meet the stated requirements or are not comfortable completing the requested tasks, you should click on the "Decline Test" link on your dashboard.
 You are not penalized in any way for declining tests.